 To request a review of nonresident status or apply for reclassification, the student must submit a complete Residency Questionnaire with the required documentation to the Registrar no more than 30 calendar days after classes begin.
 It is up to the student to prove residency, and inadequate or erroneous documentation may result in denial of reclassification for that particular quarter.

-Those who are not eligible to pay the “Resident Students,” “Oregon Border County Residents,” or “U.S. Citizens and INS Permanent Residents” rates, pay the non-resident rate.
+Those who are not eligible to pay the “Washington State Residents,” “Oregon Border Residents,” or “Non-Residents” rate, pay the International rate.